webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

   - Makes use of a **key pair**.
   - The public key can only decrypt a private key encryption and the private key can only decrypt a public key encryption.
 They are mathematically linked this way.
   - It's like a lockbox that has two types of keys(public/private).
 Only one person has the ability to open the lock(private key), many people have the ability to lock it(public key).
 Any person w/public key can put something in the lockbox and lock it, but only the person w/ the private key can open it.;
-- **5 Steps to Signing**:
+- **4 Steps to Message Sending Public Key Cryptography W/O Hashing**:
-  1. Sender creates hash of file and encrypts hash with private key(Signed).
+  1. Sender encrypts message with Sender private key(Signed).
-  2. Client contacts Sender asking for file and passing along Client's public key.
-Sender encrypts file and signature with the Clients public key(now only the Clients private key can decrypt message. privacy).
+  2. Sender encrypts Signed message with Client public key.
   3. Client decrypts message with it's private key.
-Inside is the file and the encrypted signature.
+  4. Client then decrypts Sender signature with Senders public key(non-repudiation but no integrity).
+- **5 Steps to Message Sending Public Key Cryptography W/ Hashing**:
+  1. Sender creates hash of file and encrypts hash with Sender private key(Signed).
+  2. Sender encrypts message and hash with Clients public key.
+  3. Client decrypts message with Client's private key.
-  4. Client then decrypts Sender signature with Senders public key(non-repudiation).
+  4. Client then decrypts Sender hash with Senders public key(non-repudiation).
   5. Client computes hash of message and compares this to the Sender's hash of original file.
 If both match, file integrity is assured.;
 - **Explain Conventional Asymmetric Ciphers**:
   - mnemonic: DEER